 While it’s tempting to consider these initiatives as pure ‘technology or projects’, that perspective is not effective and often results in an implementation that fails to meet expectations.
 IT may lead the project and certainly has a major role, but ERP projects touch almost every area of the business.
 The new system will naturally bring some change to how business is done, so it’s important that business process owners are heavily involved.

-Thus, when a project team is considering an ERP selection project, it’s imperative that the selection process be based on a solid foundation of industry expertise, vendor research and an intimate knowledge of the business, all aligned with the goal of improved business performance.
+Thus, when a project team is considering an ERP selection project, it’s imperative that the selection process is based on a solid foundation of industry expertise, vendor research and intimate knowledge of the business, all aligned with the goal of improved business performance.

 At its most fundamental, establishing strategic software decision drivers during a selection project involves matching the future state of requirements a business must achieve to drive business process transformation against the system features a technology solution offers.

 Monpellier’s ERP consultant team has guided organisations on this very approach.
 This set of software decision drivers will vary for every organisation dependent on what is the best match for the specific functional areas of the business.

 Manufacturers and distributors should take into consideration the following software decision drivers when entering an ERP project: